 Handicap International has worked in Bolivia since 2011 to prevent disabilities and promote the self-reliance and social inclusion of people with disabilities.
 Since 2014, Handicap International has set up seven pilot rehabilitation centers in the departments of Potosi and Oruro.
-The program in Bolivia employs a staff of 11 Bolivians and three expatriates.
-While the program currently only operates in Bolivia, Handicap International plans on developing projects for Ecuador, Peru, and Paraguay under the umbrella of the Andrea States Program.
+The program in Bolivia employs a staff of 13.
+While the program currently only operates in Bolivia, Handicap International plans on developing projects for Ecuador, Peru, and Paraguay under the umbrella of the Andrean States Program.

 Bolivian society and its institutions have changed dramatically since 2005, when Evo Morales was elected President of the Republic of Bolivia.
 This marked a major turning point in the recognition and inclusion of the country’s 36 ethnic groups and indigenous cultures.
 Despite a program of social and economic reform, Bolivia still struggles with widespread poverty and social exclusion, which mostly affect the majority indigenous population living in the countryside and on the outskirts of major towns.
 Inequality persists and people with disabilities remain marginalized.